ChenHongruixuan/BRIGHT/README.md

 ### `C. Model Training & Tuning`

-The following commands show how to train and evaluate UNet on the BRIGHT dataset using our split set in [`dfc25_benchmark/dataset/splitname`]:
+The following commands show how to train and evaluate UNet on the BRIGHT dataset using our standard ML split set in [`dfc25_benchmark/dataset/splitname`]:

 ```bash
 python script/train_baseline_network.py  --dataset 'BRIGHT' \